pingcap/docs-cn/quick-start-with-tidb.md

         > **Note:**
         >
+        > + Since v5.2.0, TiDB supports running `tiup playground` on the machine that uses the Apple M1 chip.
-        > For the playground operated in this way, after the test deployment is finished, TiUP will clean up the original cluster data.
+        > + For the playground operated in this way, after the test deployment is finished, TiUP will clean up the original cluster data.
 You will get a new cluster after re-running the command.
-        > If you want the data to be persisted on storage，run `tiup --tag <your-tag> playground ...`.
+        > + If you want the data to be persisted on storage，run `tiup --tag <your-tag> playground ...`.
 For details, refer to [TiUP Reference Guide](/tiup/tiup-reference.md#-t---tag).

 4. Start a new session to access TiDB: